 We seek to support artists who are primary caregivers in any capacity to children under 18.

 We welcome applications from all types of visual artists.
 We welcome moving image, video, and audio artwork as well.
 If your work is shown in an art context we encourage you to apply.

 What is the studio space like?

-There is a new 400 sq. foot studio building on our property with a beautiful view.
-During high demand summer months, artists will share the space.
+There is a new 400 sq. foot studio building on our property with a beautiful view, and a retrofitted 300 sq. foot space as well.
 Artists can work in whatever media they choose, though we request that no highly toxic materials or materials with fumes be used.
 We do not have ceramics facilities or a kiln onsite.

 Can I apply with my creative collaborator?